bejaeger/DeepLIFTExploration/README.md

 `TwoMoonsTest.ipynb`: notebook version

 ## ATLAS subfolder

-For running the analysis on the ATLAS Open Data a docker image needs to be downloaded
+For running the analysis of the ATLAS Open Data a docker image needs to be downloaded:

-### Download and run the docker image
 ```bash
 # In the main DeepLIFTforHEP directory:
 source setup.sh # defines a few aliases and env variables